andycranston/findfile/README.md

 You can now enter search text and look for file names containing that text.

-## Pre-requisites
+## Prerequisites

-You need Python 3 installed on your Windows laptop / desktop.
+You need Python 3 installed on your Windows laptop or desktop.

-Goto:
+Visit:

 [Python.org](https://www.python.org)